dell/csm-docs/content/docs/deployment/csmoperator/troubleshooting/_index.md

 The above event shows dellem/csi-isilon does not exist, to resolve this user can kubectl edit the csm and update to correct image.

-To view logs: `kubectl logs <dell-csm-operator-controller-manager-pod> -n dell-csm-operator`
+To get details of driver installation: `kubectl logs <dell-csm-operator-controller-manager-pod> -n dell-csm-operator`.

+Typical reasons for errors :
+	- Incorrect driver version
+	- Incorrect driver type
+	- Incorrect driver Spec env, args for containers
+	- Incorrect RBAC permissions